Nuts and Seeds

 1

-Always store cashews in airtight containers to protect them from moisture, air, and odors.
+Always store nuts in airtight containers to prevent oxidation and absorption of odors.

 2